 Definition Examples (bolded and underlined within learning objectives) Purposes for which language is used.
-Content and language focus of learning tasks often represented by the active verbs within the learning outcomes Learning Objectives: Students will be able to compare the characters from two texts.
-Students will be able to explain the plot of a story.
-Students will be able to analyze a news story in terms of details and main idea.
+Content and language focus of learning tasks often represented by the active verbs within the learning outcomes.
+Learning Objectives: Students will be able to compare the characters from two texts.
+Students will be able to explain what makes a story allegorical.
+Students will be able to analyze two scenes that represent satire.

 II.
-Vocabulary/symbols -Includes words, phrases, and symbols used within disciplines
+Vocabulary/symbols - Includes words, phrases, and symbols used within disciplines

-Definition Examples Words and phrases with subject-specific meanings that differ from meanings used in everyday life warrant, meter, argument, claim General academic vocabulary/symbols used across disciplines compare, complex text, analyze, evaluate, plot Subject-specific words and/or symbols defined for use in the discipline rising and falling action, climax, static and dynamic characters, thesis statement
+Definition Examples Words and phrases with subject-specific meanings that differ from meanings used in everyday life warrant, meter, argument General academic vocabulary/symbols used across disciplines compare, analyze, evaluate Subject-specific words defined for use in the discipline soliloquy, denouement, static and dynamic characters, thesis statement